-Only the USB-attached ELO Touch screen is supported.
+Both USB-attached and COM-port-attached ELO Touch screens are supported.
 Most ELO Touch configuration is done from on-screen menus under control of the built-in controllers.
 Very little can be done here in the terminal Control Panel.
-But you can click on Calibrate to initiate the calibration procedure.
+But you can configure a COM port after clicking on Setup, and you can click on Calibrate to initiate the calibration procedure.